apache/incubator-brooklyn/docs/guide/ops/troubleshooting/going-deep-in-java-and-logs.md

 ---
 layout: website-normal
-title: Troubleshooting Exceptions and Node Failure
+title: "Troubleshooting: Going Deep in Java and Logs"
 toc: /guide/toc.json
 ---

-Whether you're customizing out-of-the-box blueprints, or developing your own custom blueprints, you will inevitably have to deal with node failure, or exceptions being thrown by your node.
-Thankfully Brooklyn provides plenty of information to help you locate and resolve any issues you may encounter.

-This guide looks at three common failure scenarios and describes the steps that can be taken to identify the issue.
+This guide takes a deep look at the Java and log messages for some failure scenarios, giving common steps used to identify the issues.

-## Script failure
+## Script Failure

 Many blueprints run bash scripts as part of the installation.
 This section highlights how to identify a problem with a bash script.